johnko/bsdploy/README.rst

 BSDploy's scope is quite ambitious, so naturally it does not attempt to do all of the work on its own.
 In fact, BSDPloy is just a fairly thin, slightly opinionated wrapper around existing excellent tools.

-In addition to the above mentioned Ansible and Fabric, it uses `ezjail <http://erdgeist.org/arts/software/ezjail/>`_ on the host to manage the jails and on the client numerous members of the `ployground family <https://github.com/ployground/>`_ for pretty much everything else.
+In addition to the above mentioned Ansible and Fabric, it uses `iocage <https://github.com/iocage/iocage>`_ on the host to manage the jails and on the client numerous members of the `ployground family <https://github.com/ployground/>`_ for pretty much everything else.

 Full documentation